MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 **Use `getMeetingDetailsVerbose` for one-to-one calling extensibility**

 The `getMeetingDetailsVerbose` function extends the functionality of the `getMeetingDetails` API to enable Public Switched Telephone Network (PSTN) and Teams-to-Teams calls for personal tab apps.
 Ensure that the optional parameter `shouldGetVerboseDetails` is set to `true`.
 It returns the `IMeetingDetailsResponse` interface with additional call details.
-The function returns the original `IMeetingDetailsResponse` object, along with additional call details, providing a more comprehensive view of the meeting information.

 For more information, see [build tabs for calling](build-tabs-for-calling.md).